Road Repurposing

 Location Map

-LTA took in feedback from the local community throughout Phase 1, through online surveys, door-to-door engagement sessions and a focus group discussion.
-The feedback and insights from the local community were taken into account when shaping the permanent infrastructure.
+The project was implemented in phases.
+During the first phase (Feb – Aug 2021), a lane located near to Kampung Admiralty was converted into a bus-only road.
+LTA took in feedback from the local community through online surveys, door-to-door engagement sessions and a focus group discussion.
+The feedback and insights from the local community then shaped the permanent infrastructure implemented in the second phase.

-The lane along Woodlands Ring Road (between Woodlands Drive 71 and Woodlands Drive 63) nearer to Kampung Admiralty has been permanently pedestrianised, while the lane opposite Kampung Admiralty has been open to both buses and private vehicles to travel in the eastbound direction along Woodlands Ring Road from Woodlands Drive 71 to Woodlands Drive 63.
-Works were completed in March 2023.
+- The lane opposite Kampung Admiralty is now open to both buses and private vehicles, aiding their travel in the eastbound direction along Woodlands Ring Road from Woodlands Drive 71 to Woodlands Drive 63.

 Widened footpath at Havelock Road